LeedsCodeDojo/ProjectEuler/Problems.md

 The prime factors of 13195 are 5, 7, 13 and 29.

 What is the largest prime factor of the number 600851475143?

+**Note:** I found this one much harder than the other ones in the first ten.
+Brute forcing it doesn't work, so you need to find some mathematical algorithm that makes it quicker.

 ### [Problem 4: Largest palindrome product](https://projecteuler.net/problem=4)